Helping Horses to Eat Healthily – Helpful Advice

 1. Pasture Grass and Tender Plants

 Pasture is the natural food for horses as it contains the nutrition your horse needs to be healthy.
-It also provides silica that is essential for the dental health of your horse.
-But problems can also occur if you won’t do it correctly.
+It also provides silica, essential for your horse’s dental health.
+But problems can also occur if you don’t do it correctly.

-So it’s best to have a gradual transition from hay to pasture by giving it half an hour in the field and adding ten more minutes every day until it gets more comfortable.
+So it’s best to gradually transition from hay to pasture by giving it half an hour in the field and adding ten more minutes every day until it gets more comfortable.
 Nevertheless, high-quality pasture grass provides the best nutrition.

 2. Good Quality Hay

-Just like rich pasture grass, access rich hay must be moderated too, especially if your horse is an easy keeper because it can cause some health problems.
+Access to rich hay must be moderated like rich pasture grass, especially if your horse is an easy keeper, because it can cause health problems.

 3. Some Grains

-You may also feed your horse with oats, grains, and corn, but in moderation.
-Processed grains that we have now are not a natural food for horses, and it doesn’t contain silica that pasture grass does.
-It can cause ulcer and dental problems, and overeating grains can result in colic or founder.
-Wheat, which is also a type of grain, is also not suitable for your horse, so refrain from feeding it to your horse.
+You may also feed your horse with oats, grains, and corn in moderation.
+Processed grains we have now are not a natural food for horses, and they don’t contain the silica that pasture grass does.
+It can cause ulcers and dental problems, and overeating grains can result in colic or fat.
+Wheat, also a grain type, is unsuitable for your horse, so refrain from feeding it.
 It could save you from many health issues.

 4. Concentrate mixes

-In addition to grass and hay, concentrate mixes is also a good alternative since it can provide a quick source of energy, and it helps to make up with the lack of nutrition.
-A concentrate is a mixture of several ingredients such as grains, flaxseed, bran, beet pulp, vitamins and minerals, molasses(for energy and flavor), and more.
-There are plenty of commercial mixes out there that can meet your horse’s diet specification.
+In addition to grass and hay, concentrate mixes are also a good alternative since they can provide a quick energy source and help compensate for the lack of nutrition.
+A concentrate is a mixture of several ingredients, such as grains, flaxseed, bran, beet pulp, vitamins and minerals, molasses(for energy and flavor), and more.
+There are plenty of commercial mixes out there that can meet your horse’s diet specifications.

 5. Salt and minerals

 Salt and minerals are supplements that are either mixed with the concentrates or offered separately.
-Providing either a salt block or loose salt in a pasture or stall help horses to satisfy their cravings, and it is more consumed during summer months than winter.
+Providing either a salt block or loose salt in a pasture or stall helps horses to satisfy their cravings, and it is more consumed during summer than winter.

 6. Treats for your horse

-• Choose healthy vegetables and fruits that are close to their regular diet so that their digestive won’t be upset.
+• Choose healthy vegetables and fruits close to their regular diet so their digestive won’t be upset.

-• Feed only a small amount because feeding too much can cause an imbalance in their diet like decreasing protein content and the rise of starch levels and dilution of vitamins and minerals.
-It can also result in a severe digestive upset to colic or laminitis.
-So always remember the acronym A.I.M. which means “Always In Moderation.”
+• Feed only a small amount because feeding too much can cause an imbalance in their diet, like decreasing protein content, rising starch levels, and diluting vitamins and minerals.
+It can also result in a severe digestive upset caused by colic or laminitis.
+So always remember the acronym A.I.M., which means “Always In Moderation.”
 For example, two carrots are sufficient for an average size horse.

-• Treats are only special if they are only available once in a while, so feed sparingly.
+• Treats are only special if available occasionally, so feed sparingly.

 Here are some of the healthy treats for your horse: